Finland’s NATO membership: What’s next? - WTOP News

 Finland and neighboring Sweden jointly applied for NATO membership in May 2022.
 The countries, which have close cultural, economic and political ties, planned to enter the alliance simultaneously.

-Sweden’s bid, however, has stalled due to opposition from Turkey, whose president has said his country wouldn’t ratify membership before disputes between Ankara and Stockholm were resolved.
+Sweden’s bid, however, has stalled due to opposition from Turkey, whose president has said his country won’t ratify membership before its disputes with Stockholm are resolved.
 The Turkish government has accused Sweden of being too soft on groups that it deems to be terror organizations.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.